wisdomfusion/slides/README.md

 # slides
 A collection of my talk slides.

+- 201808 Best Practices in Real World Projects
+- 201805 RESTful API with Flask - The TDD Way
 - 201804 React & Redux - a comprehensive introduction
-- 201805 RESTful API with Flask - The TDD Way